matthewdicataldo/Beat.zig/docs/arch.md

 ## Overview

-ZigPulse v3 is a high-performance parallelism library for Zig that combines traditional thread pool concepts with cutting-edge techniques from parallel computing research.
+ beat.zig is a parallelism library for Zig that combines traditional thread pool concepts with cutting-edge techniques from parallel computing research.
 The architecture prioritizes cache efficiency, minimal overhead, and hardware-aware scheduling.

 ## System Architecture